lazarkulasevic/lazarkulasevic.github.io/docs/blog/metaprogramming-in-javascript-creating-base-class-interceptor.md

 Hello World!
 ```

+This is a very basic explanation and I believe it will be sufficient for you to understand what we're about to create by the end of this article.
+However, if you're looking for something thorough, check out the [MDN Docs on Proxies](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy).

-## Creating an Interceptor using Proxy
+## Creating an Interceptor Using Javascript Proxy

 In this case, we're going to create class, so we can easily inherit the functionality wherever we need to intercept any method call throughout the app.
-The Interceptor constructor accepts _options_ object with array of methods-to-watch and a `beforeMethodCall` function which is basically a code block with trapped data that executes before the original method code.
+The Interceptor constructor accepts *options* object with array of methods-to-watch and a `beforeMethodCall` function which is basically a code block with trapped data that executes before the original method code.

+I am using JSDoc to somewhat increase readability by pointing out types of the parameters.

 ```js {18}
 class Interceptor {